ReqRest/ReqRest/README.md

 | `/todos` | `200`     | All TodoItem(s): <br/> `[ { "title": string } ]` |
 |          | `400-599` | Error description: <br/> `{ "message": string }` |

-By using ReqRest, you can create a fully typed API Client which allows you to project the REST API directly to C#:
+By using ReqRest, you can create a fully typed API Client which allows you to project the REST API into plain C#:

 ```csharp
 var client = new DemoApiClient();